Frequently Asked Questions

 No. As a registered nutritional therapy practitioner, I do not diagnose or claim to treat medical conditions.

 My role is to provide complementary healthcare, using a functional approach to explore potential underlying causes of your symptoms.
-The focus is on optimising your health through personalised nutrition and lifestyle recommendations.
+The focus is on optimising your health through evidence-based, personalised nutrition and lifestyle recommendations.

 If a condition that requires diagnosis is suspected, I will refer you to your doctor for testing or onwards referal to a specialist, such as a gastroenterologist, dermatologist or immunologist.